t-karasova/grs-samples-python/search/tutorials/tutorial_querying.md

     python search/search_simple_query.py
     ```

 Adding one more word to the query phrase makes your request more accurate.
-You can expect less products in the response, and the most relevant products will appear on the top of the response list.
+You can expect fewer products in the response, and the most relevant products will appear on the top of the response list.

 ## Error handling

 In case of sending some invalid data or if any of the required fields is missing in the request, the Search Service responds with an error message.
 To find a complete list of the Search Request fields with their corresponding requirements, check the [Search Service references](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#searchservice)

-In this tutorial, you will get an error message when trying to request the Search Service without setting the `visitorId` which is a required field.
+In this tutorial, you will get an error message when trying to request the Search Service without setting the `visitorId`, which is a required field.

-1. To check it, comment out a <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_simple_query.py" regex="123456">line</walkthrough-editor-select-regex> `search_request.visitor_id = "123456"`.
+1. To check it, comment out a <walkthrough-editor-select-regex filePath="cloudshell_open/grs-samples-python/search/search_simple_query.py" regex="123456">line</walkthrough-editor-select-regex> `search_request.visitor_id = "123456"`:

 1. Run the following command in Terminal:
     ```bash